I’m a park-ranger-turned-fiber-artist, trying to save the world, one hat at a time.

-I landed a seasonal job as a Park Naturalist, leading hikes and giving slide shows.
+Eventually, I landed a seasonal job as a Park Naturalist, leading hikes and giving slide shows.

-From the cozy environs of the Goose Lake Studio Gallery, just outside the Denali National Park boundary, I began to create and sell my hand knit felt hats under the business name, “Crowberry Craftworks.”
+With the long winters providing plenty of motivation and ample opportunity, I began to knit and sell my felt hats under the business name, “Crowberry Craftworks.”

 Hi Carrie